truepenny:

 a trustworthy, honest, or reliable person (likened to a coin of genuine metal) – Oxford Dictionaries

-WKXL’s NH Unscripted host Ray Dudley’s interview with truepenny’s Ed./Artistic Dir.
-Michael Cobb on a range of topics, including the “mechanics” of good acting, being “in the moment”, and the classics, may be found at: https://www.podcastics.com/podcast/episode/nh-unscripted-with-michael-cobb-271353/
+WKXL’s NH Unscripted host Ray Dudley’s two interviews with truepenny’s Ed./Artistic Dir.
+Michael Cobb on a range of topics, including the “mechanics” of good acting, being “in the moment”, and the classics, may be found at: https://www.nhtalkradio.com/?p=21915 https:/ and /www.podcastics.com/podcast/episode/nh-unscripted-with-michael-cobb-271353/

 Contact truepenny if you’re interested in coaching, or taking a workshop or class, online or in-person, and let’s put something together!